Astribot S1 – When the Demo Misrepresents Capability

 • The segmentation results visually fade in step-by-step.
 This, again, is not how object segmentation works in the real world!
 When running neural network inference you get all the results at the same time.

 • Building on the point of how oddly the segmentation results fade into the sequence (remember that this is supposed to be an “1x speed” capability demo!), the window at the bottom which is portraying an LLM chat dialog already seems to have the complete segmentation information in advance, before the results have even been registered on screen!
-Strange huh?
+Taken together, the timing and presentation are more consistent with an edited visualisation than with live inference output.

 • Finally, if the inference really is as slow as it’s presented in this sequence, just imagine how terrifyingly dangerous the robot would be to any humans working around it!
 The robotic arms are fast (Astribot claims 10 m/s!) and strong enough to break human bones, which means that the robot would need to be able to reliably detect a human arm in its vicinity in 20 ms or even much less!
 Assuming that the Intel RealSense sensor in itself has latencies around 20 ms (several ms for frame exposure, a few for VPU depth etc processing, some for USB transmission, plus the OS overhead) , that doesn’t leave many milliseconds for running frame inference and halting a robot arm that is about to crush your sous chef’s hand!

-In summary, this entire sequence looks like a post-processed overlay animation (i.e. CGI fakery!) rather than a genuine version of what it is trying to present (such as a “1x speed” object segmentation model combined with an LLM exploiting the emergent capabilities of such a hybrid).
-It is also plainly obvious that this robot – with its current sensor capabilities and latencies – couldn’t operate safely around humans!
+In summary, this entire sequence looks like a post-production overlay animation (i.e. a CGI recreation) rather than a genuine version of what it is trying to present (such as a “1x speed” object segmentation model combined with an LLM exploiting the emergent capabilities of such a hybrid).
+It also strongly suggests that this robot – with its current sensor capabilities and latencies – couldn’t operate safely around humans!

 Example 5: Inexplicable loss of 3D instance segmentation capabilities